airshipit/airship-in-a-bottle/doc/source/conventions.rst

 -  'must', 'shall', 'will', and 'required' language indicates inflexible rules.
 -  'should' and 'recommended' language is expected to be followed but reasonable exceptions may exist.
--  'may' and 'can' lanugage is intended to be optional, but will provide a recommended approach if used.
+-  'may' and 'can' language is intended to be optional, but will provide a recommended approach if used.

 Conventions and Standards